Frequently Asked Questions

 - No-cost membership with FCI provides operational and procedural tools as well as needed equipment, technology and education.

-With the ACA, who still uses the free clinic?
+Who uses the free clinic?

 - Those who are indigent and homeless who do not access traditional healthcare delivery systems